 - The operators must complete a declaration to provide information such as import licences issued by the relevant competent authorities of the timber’s country of origin, international waybills stamped for the entire route, certificates of origin and phytosanitary certificates from the exporting country, and (when available) FLEGT licences of the country of origin or any other private certificate of legality/sustainable management recognised by Cameroon.

-- Timber imported into Cameroon will only receive a FLEGT licence if the exporter to Cameroon holds, further to all the above mentioned documents, a FLEGT licence from their country of origin or a private certificate recognized by Cameroon’s Government as meeting as a minimum the criteria required in the VPA legality standard.
+- Timber imported into Cameroon will only receive a FLEGT licence if the exporter to Cameroon holds, further to all the above-mentioned documents, a FLEGT licence from their country of origin or a private certificate recognised by Cameroon’s Government as meeting as a minimum the criteria required in the VPA legality standard.
 Only under such circumstances can FLEGT licences be issued for consignments to be exported to the EU.

 How does the VPA deal with timber in transit in Cameroon?